dsc-courses/dsc10-2024-fa/syllabus.md

 The pretest will be graded based on honest effort, not on the correctness of your responses.
 You will earn participation credit for completing the pretest to the best of your ability.
 We'll release solutions to the pretest after the due date, and you are highly encouraged to check how you did and learn from it.

+### Syllabus Check

+To demonstrate that you have read and understood the policies on the syllabus and course website, you'll be asked to complete a Syllabus Check, which is a short quiz about the information contained on the syllabus and course website.
+You will earn participation credit by completing the Syllabus Check with a score of 80% or higher.

+If you have questions about any course-related policies in the future, always refer to the syllabus and course website first!

 ---

 ## 💬 Communication